APN-Pucky/mTUO/README.md

 ```
 ## Crystax
 [Crystax](https://www.crystax.net/) is an excellent alternative to Google's Ndk.
 It ships with prebuilt boost binaries, and dedicated build scripts.
 These binaries will however not work with Goolge's Ndk.
-If for some reason you can't or don't want to use Crystax then you can't use their boost binaries or build scripts.
+If for some reason you can't or don't want to use Crystax then you can't use their boost binaries or build scripts, which is why this project exists.

 ## Contributions
 - Many thanks to [crystax](https://github.com/crystax/android-platform-ndk/tree/master/build/tools) for their version of *build-boost.sh* which I adapted to make it work with the google ndk.